What Is A Check-Cashing Service?

 Some banks have a three-day hold on checks that are deposited into accounts.
 That means if you deposit a check on Monday, you may not be able to access the funds until Thursday of that week.
 If there is an immediate need for the funds, the check cashing service will turn the check into cash, which you can carry out of the office.

-Who might need this kind of service?
+Who might need a check cashing service?

 • Unbanked and underbanked individuals: Some people do not like using banks.
 Others have a troubled history of overdrafts or not paying their fees and banks won’t provide them with an account.
 For these individuals, a check cashing service isn’t a nice thing, it’s a necessity.